RafekGorgay/FPL-Weekly-Standing-Python/README.md

 # purpose: hobby

-this is a python script that will get all data for any league in fantasy premier league (https://fantasy.premierleague.com/) the script will genereate 2 reports that contains everything about the league and the players that are in the league.
+this is a python script that will get all data for any league in fantasy premier league (https://fantasy.premierleague.com/) the script will genereate 2 reports that contain everything about the league and the players that are in the league.

 How to use it.